Business Loans

 Content was accurate at the time of publication.

-If you already operate a business as a different entity, like an LLC, partnership or sole proprietorship, you could convert the company to a corporation by following the same steps a new business would follow when incorporating.
+If you already operate a business as a different entity, like an LLC, partnership or sole proprietorship, you may have a few options for converting the entity to a corporation.
 However, changing from an LLC to a corporation could result in additional taxes, depending on your existing assets and liabilities.

-When incorporating your business, you could choose from several types of corporations, depending on your goals for the company.
-Each type of corporation calls for the same initial incorporation process, but the details about each entity differ.
+When incorporating your business, you can choose from several types of corporations, depending on your goals for the company.

 C corporation

 A C corporation, or C-corp, is an individual entity independent of the business owners.
 An unlimited number of shareholders can own a C-corp.
-Owners have limited liability and are not personally responsible for the company’s debts.
+C-corps can also go public and raise capital through stock sales.
+Owners receive the strongest liability protection of any structure and are not personally responsible for the company’s debts.

-C-corps must pay corporate income taxes, which pay a federal tax rate of 21% currently.
+C-corps must pay corporate income taxes at the current federal tax rate of 21%.
 C-corps are subject to double taxation since owners also have to pay taxes on dividends on their personal returns.
+But C-corps can also deduct certain employee benefits as business expenses.

 S corporation